idelchi/tcisd/README.md

 # Purge Python comments from a specific directory
 tcisd format --type="python" src/

-# Perform a dry run to see what comments would be removed
-tcisd format --dry-run .

 # Process only Dockerfiles in a project
 tcisd format --type="dockerfile" .